LakshithaR/Live-Covid-19-Tracker/README.md

 Main Aim of this Project is to present the Live Covid-19 Data to our users in a way which is easily understood by all.

-We have used Graph(chart) to provide statistical data of number of Confirmed, Active, Recovered and Deceased Cases of all the States (including Union Territories) across India.
+We have used Graph(Chart) to provide statistical data of number of Confirmed, Active, Recovered and Deceased Cases of all the States (including Union Territories) across India.
 Further, we have also given Zonal Wise breakup which will help in easy analysis of cases as well as it helps to give